Starbucks: Lyra Health Inc.

-PayPal/Bakkt

-Through partnerships with financial technology company PayPal and digital asset manager Bakkt, Starbucks customers can reload their Starbucks cards with cryptocurrencies such as Bitcoin and Ether.

-Reviews and reception
+Reception

 Kevin Knox, who was in charge of doughnuts food quality at Starbucks from 1987 to 1993, recalled on his blog in 2010 how George Howell, coffee veteran and founder of the Cup of Excellence, had been appalled at the dark roasted beans that Starbucks was selling in 1990.
 Talking to The New York Times in 2008, Howell stated his opinion that the dark roast used by Starbucks does not deepen the flavor of coffee, but instead can destroy purported nuances of flavor.

 The March 2007 issue of Consumer Reports compared American fast-food chain coffees and ranked Starbucks behind McDonald's Premium Roast in the middle of a coffee war.
-The magazine called Starbucks coffee "strong, but burnt and bitter enough to make your eyes water instead of open."
+The magazine called Starbucks coffee "strong, but burnt and bitter enough to make your eyes water instead of open".

 As reported by Time in 2010, third wave coffee proponents generally criticize Starbucks for over-roasting beans.
 As a result, Starbucks retrained its baristas and changed its roasting methods in 2010 in order to "standardize quality over quantity".
-The Atlantic reported that this push for higher-quality coffee slowed down orders, but stated "[they] move their product pretty quickly, and with surprising accuracy."
+The Atlantic reported that this push for higher-quality coffee slowed down orders, but stated "[they] move their product pretty quickly, and with surprising accuracy".
 Forbes corroborated this trade off between efficiency and quality at Starbucks.

 In 2018, Business Insider conducted a test of Starbucks coffee judged by 100 coffee experts.
 It concluded that although staples of the menu were "too sugary", coffee quality materially improved with particularly strong showings in the firm's iced coffee and nitro cold brew coffee offerings.
 Insider experts, however, did note that the coffee quality in Starbucks Reserves far surpassed that of the typical retail store.

-Parodies and trademark infringements

-Starbucks has been a target of parodies and imitations of its logo, particularly the 1992 version, and has used legal action against those it perceives to be infringing its intellectual property.